velvia/presentations/2015-breakthrough-olap-cass-spark/olap-cass-spark.md

 (Stick around for the demo)
 </center>

-NOTE: linear scan queries with little to no shuffles, no joins.
-Could be faster than that for some use cases.
-No caching done yet.
+NOTE: 200x is just based on columnar storage + projection pushdown - no filtering on sort or partition keys, and no caching done yet.

 --